The opioid crisis: Focused on solutions

-The cost is unimaginable, but the numbers are clear: Nearly 3,500 Ohioans lost their lives to opioid overdoses in 2016, the human toll of a crisis that costs the state up to $8.1 billion annually.
+The cost is unimaginable, but the numbers are clear: More than 4,000 Ohioans lost their lives to opioid overdoses in 2016, the human toll of a crisis that costs the state up to $8.1 billion annually.
 Facing such destruction at home, Ohio State is supporting research, funding new ideas and deploying formidable resources for prevention and intervention.
 And across the country, alumni are saving lives threatened by addiction and preventing drugs from devastating families in the first place.

 Ken Hale '76, '87 MA, '95 PhD is in many ways the face of Ohio State's response to the opioid epidemic.